google/node-sec-roadmap/chapter-2/synthetic-modules.md

 This scheme, might be more discoverable if code generator authors adopted some conventions:

-*  If a module defines `exports.lang` it should be usable with tagged template
+*  If a module defines `exports.lang` it should be usable as a template tag.
 *  If that same function is called with an option map instead of as a template tag function, then it should return a function to enable usages like